Unit 3 - Practice Quiz

 7 The 'Beauty Myth,' as described by Naomi Wolf, suggests that:

-C. Men are not subject to any pressure regarding physical appearance
+A. Men are not subject to any pressure regarding physical appearance

-D. Beauty standards are used as a political weapon to stall women's advancement
+C. Beauty standards are used as a political weapon to stall women's advancement

 8 Alvarado (1987) identified four key themes in the representation of racial minorities in media.
 Which of the following is NOT one of them?

-A. The Pitied
+A. The Exotic

-B. The Intellectual
+B. The Pitied

 D. The Dangerous